The best credit cards for a poor credit rating.

 Representative Example – If you spend £1,200 at a purchase interest rate of 29.9% p.a. (variable) your representative APR will be 29.9% APR (variable).
 Your APR and credit limit may vary depending on your circumstances.

-Although the minimum payment is high, this credit card has one of the lowest APR rates on the list.
+Although the minimum payment is high, this credit card has one of the lowest APR rates on the list, with a representative APR of 29.9%.
 Other perks of this credit card include collecting extra Clubcard points when you spend using your credit card at Tesco.
 Additionally, you can control your card and finances from Tesco's Mobile Banking app and online banking.

 3. Barclaycard Forward Card